 Another achievement worth mentioning is winning the 2018 Wilks Bake Off competition when I took home the trophy for my four-tiered chocolate and vanilla sponge.

 How can you see your role developing in the future?
 Since joining the team, Wilks has expanded in size considerably both in the buildings, equipment and staff.
-My role has been continuously developing over the years as I have completed an immediate and advanced apprenticeship while at the company.
-I then went on to study my HNC in Mechanical Engineering and am looking forward to receiving my results later in the year.
+My role has been continuously developing over the years as I have completed an intermediate and advanced apprenticeship while at the company.
+I then went on to study my HNC in Mechanical Engineering and achieved an overall distinction grade.

 What has been the weirdest thing you’ve had to do – or your strangest moment?
 The marketing team recently got me involved in a video on how to install our easy to fit BUMP! fender so now I can confidently add “hand model” onto my CV.

 What advice would you give to anyone wanting to do a similar role?
 I would recommend an apprenticeship for those interested in toolmaking as a career.
 Being in a real work environment allows you to gain so much more than you would in a classroom.
 Also, check twice and cut once!